nikhil-vemula/split-pdf-using-ocr/README.md

 #### Creating a template pdf with annotations

-Use `Adobe Acrobat` to create create annotation as shown below and save the the pdf after annotating all the PDF page as required.
+Use `Adobe Acrobat` to create annotation as shown below and save the the pdf after annotating all the PDF page as required.

 ![Annotate pdf](./images/annotate.jpeg)